Advanced Micro Devices, Inc. [AMD] – Mismatched value: Check Out the Fundamental Analysis

 Fundamental Analysis of Advanced Micro Devices, Inc. [AMD]

-This company’s Return on Total Capital is 18.94, and its Return on Invested Capital has reached 18.30%.
+This company’s Return on Total Capital is 19.40, and its Return on Invested Capital has reached 18.30%.
 Its Return on Equity is 16.66, and its Return on Assets is 6.44.
-These metrics suggest that this Advanced Micro Devices, Inc. does a poor job of managing its
+These metrics suggest that this Advanced Micro Devices, Inc. does a poor job of managing its assets, and likely won’t be able to provide successful business outcomes for its investors in the near term.

 What about valuation?
-This company’s Enterprise Value to EBITDA is 64.97 and its Total Debt to EBITDA Value is 0.61.
-The Enterprise Value to Sales for this firm is now 7.65.
+This company’s Enterprise Value to EBITDA is 63.98 and its Total Debt to EBITDA Value is 0.57.
+The Enterprise Value to Sales for this firm is now 8.05.
+Advanced Micro Devices, Inc. [AMD] has a Price to Book Ratio of 19.11, a Price to Cash Flow Ratio of 104.91 and P/E Ratio of 167.61.
+These metrics suggest that this publicly-traded organization will not likely result in investment gains.

 Similarly, this company’s Total Asset Turnover is 1.27.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.53 and its Current Ratio is 1.95.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.